lwa-project/lsl/docs/source/data-formats.rst

 COR
 ---
-The COR format contains full polarization complex visibility data from a single baseline pair.
+The COR format contains full polarization complex visibility data for 132 channels from a single baseline pair.
+Each channel has a bandwidth of f\ :sub:`C` (25 kHz) and there may be up to six different contiguous values of ``First Channel`` within a single recording.
 The stand numbering for the baseline pair is based on the input into the digital system rather than the stand number in the array.

 .. note:: Fields are big endian